 The terminal floor position resets can be configured in two modes, 'Normally Closed' contacts which is the TVC default standard, can be changed to 'Normally Open' contacts if required.

 • [FIRE RECALL PARK OP]

 This feature gives the option for the doors to park open or closed following a Fire Alarm Recall.
+Not applicable on manual doors.

 • [EMR RCLL PARK OP]